 You need to figure out whether you have the right equipment, where the video will be recorded and whether you have the proper lighting and backdrop.
 You will need to think about whether you want to use music, voice-overs, animation, etc. and how much these will cost.

 Middle of funnel videos

-Product features, webinars and event marketing are middle of funnel type of videos.
+Product features, webinars and event marketing are middle of the funnel type of videos.
 You need to consider various factors, such as whether you already have product shots, how a webinar will be hosted, who will film an event and whether equipment needs to be rented or transported.

 Bottom of funnel videos

-Customer testimonials and product demos are bottom of funnel type of videos.
+Customer testimonials and product demos are bottom of the funnel type of videos.
 You need to consider whether you have product demo software, whether you will have to travel to customers, and if you’re going to capture B-roll footage or use stock footage.